-expected_version argument is typically used as an optimistic concurrency protection.
+expected_version argument is an optimistic concurrency protection.
 It can also be used to assure that a message written to a stream is the first message in the stream.

 In the typical handler workflow, a stream's version is retrieved along with the stream's projected entity at the start of a handler.
 That retrieved version is then included as the value of the